stemabu/send-to-paperless/README.md

 ## Features

-- 📄 Upload E-Mails and/or PDF attachments from any email directly to paperless-ngx
+- Upload E-Mails and/or PDF attachments from any email directly to paperless-ngx
-- 🔒 Secure, local processing—no third-party servers
+- Secure, local processing—no third-party servers
-- 🛠️ Simple configuration for your paperless-ngx instance
-- 🔔 Optional notifications on upload success or failure
-- 🧩 Seamless integration with Thunderbird’s UI
+- An email is always linked to its attachments in Paperless (related documents function)
+- Optional suggestions for correspondents based on email addresses (can be set in the options area)
+- Setting of mail direction ("Eingang" or "Ausgang")
+- Emails sent to Paperless are marked with the keyword “Paperless”
+- German interface only

 ---